Hengle/Folkvangr/Documents/Art_Direction.md

 Possible game design influences include Telltale Games, The Secret of Kells, and The Banner Saga.
 Narratively, this game will be very different from these titles.

 ### Setting
-The homestead and search party are the only real glimpses at the culture of the world in the lmited scope of the short trailer.
+The homestead and search party are the only real glimpses at the culture of the world in the limited scope of the short trailer.
 Costume designs and architecture will need to reflect the agrarian society.
 The constant background presense of old ruins and carved rune stones suggests that a more advanced ancient culture once existed, but has collapsed over time.
 The villagers are kind of superstitious and afraid of these ruins and markings, which they associate with magic.

 The forest setting is the first initial hint at the scale of the larger world.
 It needs to convey a sense of awe, as well as a looming sense of fear or dread.
 There are many beautiful settings, but the forest is also a dangerous place that can prove fatal just as easily as it can inspire a sense of wonder.